MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2024/GrizzHacks-2024.md

 - Our Hackathon was special because it was a reboot for a commuter University.
 It was very difficult even bringing awareness to our students that an event like this even exists.
 It took a small team of ours a lot of outreach and a ton of effort restoring what once was a pretty big event at our college.
 - For our first Hakcathon back, we wanted to keep it fairly bare bones so we didn't distract hackers too much and didn't make costly mistakes.
-That said, our raffle held after eevery talk and workshop went well in addition to our teaming up with board and video game clubs at our school to give hackers a game break.
+That said, our raffle held after every talk and workshop went well in addition to our teaming up with board and video game clubs at our school to give hackers a game break.
 - Github was featured in the sponsorship materials, on our shirts, and in every single project that was uploaded to devpost
 ### [Pictures here](https://gabriellemack.smugmug.com/GrizzHacks2024)